45 mm anti-tank gun M1937 (53-K): History

 The 53-K was essentially an improved version 19-K anti-tank gun mounted on a 37 mm 1-K anti-tank gun chassis (itself a licensed copy of the 3.7 cm Pak 36) using modern ammunition.
 Other improvements comprised semi-automatic breech, sight, firing button, suspension, reliable shield mount, and movable part re-balancing.
 The sum of evolutionary improvements resulted in a significantly different design to justify the new factory code (53-K).

 The then-experimental gun went to the NIAP after factory testings were completed.
 It fired a total of 897 shells and traveled a total of 684 km for the entire testing duration from August to September 1937.
 Despite passing firing tests, suspension springs of the gun broke during travel tests.

 A further experimental series of 6 pieces were built in November 1937, which bore a number of improvements from the original design.
 The 1st, 2nd, 3rd, 4th and the 6th guns were sent to military testing, while the 5th gun was retained for the plant's own use.
 The guns underwent factory testing from December 1937 to January 1938.

 The 3rd gun (barrel number 0734) was sent with a Ya-3 limber was sent to the NIAP, arriving on 28 January, having already fired 605 shots during factory tests.
 NIAP staff then took the gun apart before improperly re-assembling the gun, which caused some parts to be damaged.

 The gun fired 1217 shells (798 of them armor-piercing and 419 high explosive shells).
 Both the original design and the improved, 7 November 1936-finalized M1937 design had identical rates of fire when fired manually without gunnery correction, while the M1937 design fired faster than the M1932 when mechanically fired via a pushbutton, at 13% for AP and 6% for HE shells.
 Throughout the test the gun had 16 misfires, 13 of them when firing AP and 3 when firing HE, partly associated with shell casing quality.
 The recoil mechanism screw broke after the 281st shot, but the automation mechanism was generally viewed as satisfactory.

-The M1937 then traveled a total of 2074 km during travel tests at a travel speed of 30-35 km/h on cobblestone roads, 50-60 km/h on paved roads, and 15-30 km/h off-road without a limber.
+The M1937 then traveled a total of 2074 km during travel tests at a travel speed of 30–35 km/h on cobblestone roads, 50–60 km/h on paved roads, and 15–30 km/h off-road without a limber.

-Soviet gunners engage German forces somewhere on the Eastern Front, 1943.